TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-5-AWS-13-1-Elastic Beanstalk.md

 Elastic Beanstalk is an application lifecycle management platform that enables organizations to monitor, autoscale, and track performance of CPU utilization, latency, and response codes.

+Also is AWS Elastic Beanstalk a service from Amazon that provides web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers like Apache, Nginx, Passenger, and IIS and scaled.

 -AWS Elastic Beanstalk is brilliant for offering PaaS in terms of application code management and deployments.

 -It helps me by focusing more on the coding standards and not the underlying infrastructure.